 With such a huge no of apps available in the Play Store, publishing an android app would be quite beneficial for your business.
 If you are a newbie in the field of app development or this is your first-time publishing an Android App on Google Play Store, here are some useful tips on that:

 Recommended Read: Pre-Requisites to Publish App on the Google Play Store

 The very first step for app publishing is to make an active developer account in Google Play Developer Console.
-Choose Developer name which represents your business on Google store, and enter basic account details.
+Choose the Developer name which represents your business on Google store, and enter basic account details.
 It takes around two days for your account to be verified and registered by Google.

 If your app is a paid one or includes a subscription option, you will have to interlink your developer account and Google Payments Merchant Center with each other.
 It is used for tax or financial identification as well as for monthly payout from the sale.
-You can easily set up your Google Payments Merchant Center account if you don’t have one with following steps:
+You can easily set up your Google Payments Merchant Center account if you don’t have one with the following steps:

 - Sign up for the Google Play Developer Console

 - Go to Financial reports

 Upload your android app with Add new application option.
 Enter the Default Language and the title of your app.
 After entering details, click on the upload APK button and you will be redirected to your app’s homepage.
 Google Play Store takes time for uploading the app.
 The upload time depends on your app size, meanwhile, the app stays in drafts.